 Almost all Unicode characters are legal in a well-formed XML document.
 Illegal characters are the control characters with code 0 through 31, except for the carriage return, line feed and tab.
 It is therefore dangerous to copy text from another (non-XML) text to an XML document (often, the form feed character creates a problem).

 Generally, namespaces help to avoid name conflicts.
 They allow to reuse the same (local) name in different namespace contexts.
+Many computational languages have some form of namespace concept, for instance, Java and PHP.

 This example shows the start tag of the HTML root element, in which the XHTML namespace is declared as the default namespace.